 There are some risks associated with the procedure, but they aren’t common.
 Risks include trouble breathing and nausea from the medication.
 Excessive bleeding and infection are risks whenever you have surgery, even with a minor procedure such as a feeding tube insertion.

 Before you leave the hospital or clinic, make sure you know how to care for your feeding tube and when you need to contact a doctor.
 You should call your doctor if:

 - you have trouble with the formula or if the tube becomes blocked

-- you notice excessive bleeding
+- you notice bleeding around the tube insertion site

 - you have drainage around the site after several days